 The Red Centre Way is a 1,135-kilometre (705-mile) loop from Alice Springs.
 Set aside at least five days to tackle this remote route, which takes in some of Australia’s top natural attractions, including Uluru and Kata Tjuta National Park, Kings Canyon in Watarrka National Park and the West MacDonnell Ranges.
-Spend time in Alice Springs, Australia’s indigenous art capital; relax in West MacDonnell National Park’s many gorges; do the Kings Canyon Rim Walk; and see the sunrise at Uluru.
+Spend time in Alice Springs, Australia’s indigenous art capital, where you can relax in West MacDonnell National Park’s many gorges, do the Kings Canyon Rim Walk, and see the sunrise at Uluru.

 Another popular road trip with locals and tourists alike, the Great Barrier Reef Drive between Cairns and Cape Tribulation links two World Heritage Sites: the Wet Tropics Rainforest and the Great Barrier Reef.
 The 2.5-hour journey might be short, but it’s packed with potential stops.
 This includes Cairns’ Northern Beaches, Mossman Gorge, Palm Cove, Port Douglas and Daintree Village.
 Before embarking on the Great Barrier Reef Drive, explore its namesake with a day trip from Cairns to Fitzroy or Green Islands.